linjian5477/linjian5477.github.io/_teaching/2014-spring-teaching-1.md

 location: ""
 ---

-During Summer 2026, a summer school on topology was hold in Tsinghua University.
-The lectuers produces series of learning guides to various areas in low dimensional topology.
+During Summer 2025, a summer school on topology was hold in Tsinghua University.
+The lecturers produces series of learning guides to various areas in low dimensional topology.
+We hope this could be useful to students and researchers who hope to enter these areas.

 [A learning guild to Seiberg-Witten invariants of 4-manifolds](../assets/SW.pdf) by Jianfeng Lin